 Mimili Maku Arts is a vibrant contemporary art studio owned and governed by a strong board of Anangu directors.
-The art centre supports artists across different disciplines such as painting, photography, and publishing.
+The art centre supports artists across different disciplines such as painting, new media, sculpture and publishing.

-Mimili Maku Arts is a place for intergenerational exchange and learning, where Anangu knowledge is celebrated daily.
-It was envisioned by Anangu Elders in order to address the serious disadvantage faced by communities on the APY Lands, and to create potent platforms for Anangu voices to be heard all across Australia.
-Being a sustainable business for future generations of Anangu living in community, the art centre is not only a space for artistic excellence but also a tool to support real social change.
+Mimili Maku Arts is a place for intergenerational exchange and learning, where Anangu knowledge is celebrated, maintained and lived daily.
+Being a sustainable business for future generations of Anangu living in community, we are not only a space for artistic excellence but also a tool to support real social change and political advocacy.

 Mimili Community lies within the beautiful Everard Ranges, around 500 kilometres south-west of Alice Springs.
 At one time known as Everard Park, a cattle station, the area was returned to Aboriginal ownership through the 1981 APY Land Rights Act.
 Today, Mimili is home to about 250 Pitjantjatjara and Yankunytjatjara people who refer to themselves as Anangu.